suni639/fraudsters_phase3a/README.md

   - Firstly, the dataset was split into a local training and global test set.
   - The local model training set was then split into 5 subsets (representing the five privately stored datasets of the financial institutions).
   - Each subset was stratified to hold similar quantities of fraudulent transactions to ensure adequate model training.
-  - Once the local models had been trained, submitted to the on-chain smart contract and aggregated, this new global model was evaluated on the global test set.
+  - The local models were then trained, submitted on-chain and aggregated to form a global model.
+This new global model was evaluated on the global test set.

 ## Blockchain Tech Used in Phase 3A
 ### Truffle